 If you’re looking to create a website for your small business, you’ve never had as many options as you do today.
 A wide range of products are available to meet your needs when it comes to all-in-one website builders that combine website editing with hosting and domains.
 From the supreme ease of use when building a Wix website to the sophisticated design and content management functionality of Webflow to the unmatched eCommerce tools offered by Shopify, modern website builders let you do much more than they did back in the GeoCities era.

 Alternatively, larger businesses and companies with more specialized needs may want to enlist the skills of a web developer or website agency.
 It’s generally a costlier and more time-consuming approach, but for businesses in need of a custom website solution, the investment of time and money can pay off in spades.

 However, both approaches require you to exercise your due diligence.
-There are a number of website building services out there that combine inadequate functionality with shady business practices, just as there are some web developers who will promise you the world, only to sell you services you don’t need (or even simply run off with your money).
+There are a number of website building services out there that combine inadequate functionality with shady business practices, just as some web developers will promise you the world, only to sell you services you don’t need (or even simply run off with your money).

 With this article, we hope to give you an understanding of how to get the website you want and how to avoid website design scams and other industry pitfalls.

 Table of Contents